DevaniRehana/CSE5335-rxd0807-1/README.md

               What aspect of the implementation did you find easy, if any,   and why?
 ------------------------------------------------------------------------------------

 * Performing AJAX call to RESTful web services available on server-side framework was easy for me as I used JQuery for client-side framework and JQuery simplifies AJAX.
+  Using AJAX with JQuery, data can be retrieved from the server without refreshing the page and without worrying about how the web page behaves.

              What aspect of the implementation did you find hard, if any,   and why?
   -------------------------------------------------------------------------------------
 *  I had a hard time displaying dots on Google Maps even after including latitude and longitude values in JSON data.
+But I later figured out how to use multiple markers to display locations and assigning close values to locations helped as I could view the markers without zooming in and out the map.

           What components OTHER than your client and server framework did you install, if any, and if so, what is their purpose for your solution?
 —-----------------------------------------------------------------------------------

 * Other than client and server framework Express.js was used.
 It is a Node.js framework.